VoxyAvali/AvaliBot/README.md

-# THIS PROJECT IS ABANDONED
+# THIS PROJECT IS CURRENTLY WIP
-you can find the new version at https://github.com/VoxyAvali/AvaliBot
+you can find the old version [here](https://github.com/VoxyAvali/AvaliBot/tree/old).